-During the 2023 survey cycles, hospitals were invited to participate in this initiative.
-The overall purpose of this survey is to determine the status quo of implementation of generic and condition specific PROMS in hospital settings as well as the hospital's efforts towards reporting and using the data both internally and externally for the purpose of improving health care delivery.
-For this, the Expert Board provided methodological input and guidance regarding the importance and development of the PROMs topic in a clinical setting.
+The overall purpose of this survey is to determine the status quo of implementation of generic and condition-specific PROMs in hospital settings as well as the hospital's efforts towards reporting and using the data both internally and externally for the purpose of improving health care delivery.
+For this, the global board of experts provided methodological input and guidance regarding the importance and development of the PROMs topic in a clinical setting.
 Furthermore, the board provided feedback on each of the questions within the survey to capture the most relevant PROMs information from the hospitals.
-An outline of the questions can be found below and the full questionnaire can be accessed via this link.